Stillbirth

 - You have questions or concerns about your condition or care.

-The loss of a baby can be very difficult for both you and your partner.
-Both you and the people that are close to you need time to grieve.
-You may feel shock, anger, emptiness, helplessness or loneliness.
+- Join a support group or seek counseling.
+The loss of a baby can be difficult for you and your partner.
+You and your loved ones need time to grieve.
+You may feel shock, anger, helpless, or lonely.
 You may be at an increased risk for postpartum depression.
-Join a support group or find a counselor who can help you cope with the loss of your baby.
-Ask your healthcare provider for more information on support groups or where you can find help.
+A support group or counselor can help you talk about the loss of your baby.
+Ask your healthcare provider for more information on support groups.

 - March of Dimes Birth Defects Foundation